schicho/spotiyou/README.md

 Spotiyou is a simple application that can notify you when your friends create a new playlist on Spotify.
 It uses the Spotify API to find new playlists and send you a notification.

+You may wonder why this project came into existence.
+One of my friends, who probably spends half of his life listening to music, would always immediately notice when I created a new playlist on Spotify and ask me about it in the next conversation.
+I, on the other hand, would never even notice when he created a new playlist.
+So, technology to the rescue!

 The notification is implemented via a Notifier Interface, so you can easily implement your own notification system.
 A simple example notifier to a Telegram chat is included.